For your Home

 Tarantulas hunt mostly at night.
 So, if you are looking to see them, you are more likely to find them out and about around your home or in areas where tarantulas are plentiful at night.
 For insects that they prefer to feed on, they feed at night.

-As for when do tarantulas attack people?
-Well, the answer to that is more complicated.
-It takes a lot to get your average California or North American tarantula species to get them to attack.
+Tarantulas do not attack people.
+Tarantulas can only bite when handled by a human but will not seek out or attack unless harassed.
 Tarantulas do not leave their burrows or hiding places looking for people.
 There’s no point in hunting people as we are too big for them to eat and too big a threat.

 A tarantula attack will likely only happen if the person corners or handles the tarantula.
 However, even then there are a lot of steps before a tarantula will attempt to bite someone.